Introduction to Principles of Agile Manifesto

 Conclusion – Principles of Agile Manifesto

 The primary motive of the agile manifesto is catering development to various business needs.
 The success of the agile manifesto has spoken volumes and is very apparent.
 Agile based projects are purely customer-driven and involve the active participation of the customers and their guidance.
 In the agile system, teamwork is promoted and encouraged as it has been already proven time and again that learning in a group could yield far better results and great results could be achieved when people are together.
 Of course, the digital media and the internet of things are important, but an individual’s contribution through effective communication and interaction through feedbacks, discussions, and ideas, lead to much better results.

-This has been a guide to Principle of Agile Manifesto.
+This is a guide to Principles of Agile Manifesto.
 Here we discuss the Important Principles that surround the Concept of Agile manifesto.
-You may also look at the following article to learn more –
+You may also look at the following articles to learn more –